 It is also interesting to note that commentators question the constitutionality of the unauthorized practice of law rules generally.
 See Michael E. Rossman, The Federalist Society Review, Vol. 20 at p.
 74, et seq. (analyzing National Institute of Family and Life Advocates v.
 Bercera, 138 S.Ct.
 2361 (2018) and In re Jones, 156 Ohio St.3d 1 (2018)).
 There have also been interesting U.S. Supreme Court cases limiting the ability of cartel-like professions to keep out newcomers, such as how regulators of dentists were unable to prevent teeth whitening technicians from whitening teeth.
 See North Carolina State Bd. of Dental Examiners v.
 Federal Trade Commission, 135 S. Ct.
 1101 (2015).

 Ultimately, Charitable Allies puts the needs of its clients and potential clients first.
 We work very hard at finding ways in which we can represent you, especially if your legal needs are within our core areas of knowledge and closely related to our mission as a legal aid law firm that helps close the “justice gap” and help nonprofits find competent, skilled, experienced legal counsel on issues closely related to their existence or operation.

-If you have any questions about these or related matters, please contact our Executive Director.
+If you have any questions about these or related matters, please contact us.